openml/openml-docker-dev/readme.md

 docker exec -it openmldockerdev_website_1 php index.php cron init_local_env
 ```

-(note the generated admin password, and wait to finish, can take 1-2mins)
+(take note the generated admin password, and wait to finish, can take 1-2mins)

 ![](images/2018-04-07-01-15-54.png)

 ![](images/2018-04-07-01-21-47.png)

-## Change data folder owner to www-data apache user in container, allow for logs/uploads in data folder, resets log files created previous step
+## Change data folder owner to www-data apache user in container, allow for logs/uploads in data folder, resets log file permissions created in previous init step

 Execute in a new window/shell:
 ```
 docker exec -it openmldockerdev_website_1 chown -R www-data:www-data /var/www/html/data
 ```

-## Final tests
+## Should be running now!
+Final tests:

 ### Login on http://localhost with admin and saved password